gavin-hyl/cs38/cs38-final-ghua.typ

   $ dots.v $, $ dots.v $, $ dots.v $, $ dots.v $,
   $ log_2(N) - 1 $, $ N/2 $, $ 2 $, $ O(N/2) $
 )
+Note that the bottommost layer has problems of length $2$ (instead of the usual $1$), since for polynomials of degree $1$ (length-$2$ problems), we do not need to use the FFT to multiply them.
+We return them directly instead.

 Therefore, the total work done is:
 $
   T(N) &= O(N/2 log(N/2)) + O(N/2 log(N/4)) + dots.c + O(N/2) \